nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/migration-services.md

 The migration tool is designed to reduce the effort needed to transition to [Web UI]({{page space="nxdoc" page="web-ui"}}).

-Running the migration tool does not delete any data.
-If you are not satisfied with the result, you can:
-* go back to the state your project was before triggering it anytime,
+Migration tool creates the updated configuration in a dedicated branch, and does not delete anything.
+This lets you:

+- review what the result looks like at your leisure and possibly launch the migration again,
+- keep working on your master branch and/or other branches if you want to,
-* delete the additional configuration that was generated partially or totally.
+- delete the additional configuration that was generated partially or totally (just remove features or delete the branch).

 After migration is run, a detailed report is created in **Migration Services** so that you can check the results.